wharlox/gw2TacO-guides/README.md

 #### _unpacked_gw2taco
-* from the official site, unpacked and unchanged for git-change-history (starting at 027)
+* from the official site, unpacked and unchanged for git-change-history
-* current unpacked version: 027 from 2017-04-02
+* current unpacked version: 034.1866r 2018-07-08